 Don't over-engineer this.
 The goal is to get live, not to build the perfect system.

-Step 2: Get your booking link
+Step 2: Get your link — and put it everywhere

-Once your flow is set up, Zommo gives you a unique booking URL — something like `zommo.app/your-business`.
+Once your flow is set up, Zommo gives you a unique booking URL — something like zommo.app/your-business.
 That's the link your clients use to book.

 Share it everywhere: